israteneda/ProjectEuler/README.md

 # ProjectEuler

-Solutions to Project Euler problems, implemented in JavaScript
+Solutions to Project Euler problems, implemented in C++

 See the [resolve problems](problems)